ms0ur/MAKShield/README.md

 ### Overview

-MAKShield is a browser extension that adds end-to-end encryption to MAX Messenger web client (`web.max.ru`).
+MAKShield is a browser extension that adds end-to-end encryption to MAX Messenger web client (`web.max.ru`) (this is russian goverment messanger, all messages in extension only in russian).
 All encryption and decryption happens locally in your browser - no data is ever sent to external servers.

 ### Features